Oghma-Infinium/Twisted-Skyrim/GAMEPLAY GUIDE.md

 <details>
 <summary>Progression</summary>

 - Twisted Skyrim still uses a leveled approach to loot and npc scaling.
-With the all the changes to how NPCs behave, health pools, damage dealt & much more, NPCs shouldn't be sponges like they are in vanilla and should be a challenging, but rewarding experience no matter where you are in the game.
+With the all the changes to how NPCs behave, health pools, damage dealt & much more, NPCs shouldn't be sponges like they are in vanilla.
+They should be a challenging, yet rewarding experience no matter where you are in the game.

 - Dragons exist in the beginning of the game and you can see them flying around certain areas in the distance, I highly suggest avoiding them until you have better gear than what you start with.